 - Once an incomplete grade is recorded for a course a student may not, under any circumstances, drop the course.

-Students who complete their coursework in December, January, May or August must have all incompletes removed within 42 days following the end of the classes in each of those timeframes.
+Students who complete their coursework in December, January (fall graduates), May (spring graduates) or August (summer graduates) must have all incomplete grades removed within 42 days following the end of the classes to have their degree conferred in that semester.

 Repeating Courses for Credit